-- Under Executive Order 202.81 (12/11/20), (i) gyms and fitness centers or classes located within "orange zones" may operate at 25% capacity subject to strict adherence to Department of Health guidance and (ii) barbers, hair salons, spas, tattoo or piercing parlors and all other personal care services located within "orange zones" may operate, subject to strict adherence to Department of Health guidance, provided that employees performing such services directly on, or to, customers receive diagnostic testing for COVID-19 on a weekly basis, and no employee provides any such services at a re-opened business without first obtaining a negative COVID-19 test result within the preceding 7 days of providing such service. - In precautionary or yellow zones, non-essential gatherings shall be limited to no more than 25 people; houses of worship shall adhere to Department of Health guidance; any restaurant or tavern must limit any one seated group or party size to 4 people; and schools shall adhere to Department of Health guidance. - Indoor dining in New York City at 25% capacity is permitted pursuant to Executive Order 202.93 (2/12/21) - Executive Order 202.68 (10/6/20), as extended and/or amended by Executive Orders 202.81 (12/11/20), 202.87 (12/30/20), 202.92 (1/27/21) and 202.94 (2/14/21) - Related guidance issued by the New York State Department of Economic Development d/b/a Empire State Development (ESD), in consultation with the Department of Health: https://esd.ny.gov/ny-cluster-action-initiative-guidance.
+- Under Executive Order 202.81 (12/11/20), (i) gyms and fitness centers or classes located within "orange zones" may operate at 25% capacity subject to strict adherence to Department of Health guidance and (ii) barbers, hair salons, spas, tattoo or piercing parlors and all other personal care services located within "orange zones" may operate, subject to strict adherence to Department of Health guidance, provided that employees performing such services directly on, or to, customers receive diagnostic testing for COVID-19 on a weekly basis, and no employee provides any such services at a re-opened business without first obtaining a negative COVID-19 test result within the preceding 7 days of providing such service. - In precautionary or yellow zones, non-essential gatherings shall be limited to no more than 25 people; houses of worship shall adhere to Department of Health guidance; any restaurant or tavern must limit any one seated group or party size to 4 people; and schools shall adhere to Department of Health guidance. - Indoor dining in New York City at 50% capacity and indoor dining in areas outside of New York City at 75% capacity (provided that Department of Health guidance and any other applicable State-issued guidance is strictly adhered to) is permitted pursuant to Executive Order 202.97 (3/17/21) - Events, arts, and entertainment venues are permitted to open at up to 33% capacity, with up to 100 people indoors and up to 200 people outdoors, or up to 150 people indoors and up to 500 people outdoors if all attendees present proof of a negative COVID-19 test, provided that social distancing, face covering, and cleaning and disinfection protocols required by the Department of Health are adhered to (Executive Order 202.97) - Executive Order 202.68 (10/6/20), as extended and/or amended by Executive Orders 202.81 (12/11/20), 202.87 (12/30/20), 202.92 (1/27/21), 202.94 (2/14/21) and 202.99 (3/26/21)

+Related guidance issued by the New York State Department of Economic Development d/b/a Empire State Development (ESD), in consultation with the Department of Health: https://esd.ny.gov/ny-cluster-action-initiative-guidance